torchmd/torchmd/README.md

 Various examples can be found in the `examples` folder on how to perform dynamics using TorchMD.

 ## Acknowledgements
 We would like to acknowledge funding by the Chan Zuckerberg Initiative and Acellera in support of this project.
+This project will be now developped in collaboration with openMM (www.openmm.org) and acemd (www.acellera.com/acemd).